W-David-Porter/acim/src/more/course-teacher-comparison/readme.md

 ## Similarities

 The similarities between Wapnick’s teaching and the Circle's seem to be the result of our both holding a common value: fidelity to the Course.
-Both of us strongly believe in honouring the Course as it is, sticking to what it says, not mixing it with other teachings, and not compromising its views just because they seem too radical or extreme.
+Both of us strongly believe in honoring the Course as it is, sticking to what it says, not mixing it with other teachings, and not compromising its views just because they seem too radical or extreme.
 Both of us believe in trying to represent the Course purely, without distortion or dilution.
 The following are the main similarities we have identified:

 - There is only one reality, the oneness of Heaven.
 There is nothing outside of that.
 - The world, including the entire universe of space and time, is illusory.